-At the 90th percentile, the wait time is 17.0 hours for patients admitted into 4E, 8.0 hours for 6E, 5.2 hours for 6W, and 7.8 hours for 7E.
+Table 2: Time interval between bed request in ED and admission into each unit (from 2017-03-01 to 2017-10-31)

 Project Goals

-The goal of this project is to adjust patient flow so that an equilibrium can be reached between the number of high-acuity medical and surgical patients flowing into the 4E, 6E, 6W, and 7E and the number of funded beds at 4E, 6E, 6W, and 7E.
+The goal of this project is to address the excess demand for beds in the high-acuity medical and surgical units (4E, 6E, 6W, and 7E), improving patient flow and reducing the need for utilizing over-capacity (OCP) beds to meet demand.
+The metrics in Tables 1 and 2 indicate the baseline against which results can be evaluated.

 Approach

+We will use a simulation model to evaluate several alternative cutoff thresholds for length of stay (LOS) in 4E, 6E, 6W, and 7E in terms of the metrics mentioned above, and other appropriate patient flow metrics.

-We will be using simulation to evaluate different lengths of stay for patients at 4E, 6E, 6W, and 7E before being transferred to a lower acuity nursing unit.
-Moving patients out of 4E, 6E, 6W, and 7E as soon as their acuity has lowered creates capacity for incoming high-acuity patients.
-As well, health care resources will be more effectively utilized—that is, not having low acuity patients in a high acuity nursing unit.
+The clinical procedure under consideration is that once a patient has been in one of these units for longer than the cutoff threshold, they will be transferred to a lower acuity nursing unit or discharged.
+Moving patients out these units as soon as their acuity has lowered creates capacity for incoming high-acuity patients.
+This also ensures that health care resources will be more effectively utilized by not having low acuity patients in high acuity nursing units.

-In reality, patients cannot be considered as independent units—a particular patient's experience depends on how many other patients are in the system, level of resources they are using, etc. To capture this, we need as DES model.
-Estimates from simpler approaches may be inaccurate: they ignore both inherent randomness and the interdependencies between all patients in the system.
+In reality, patients cannot be considered as independent units—a particular patient's experience depends on how many other patients are in the system and the level of resources they are using.
+To capture this aspect of the system, we will utilize a discrete-event simulation (DES) model.
+Estimates from simpler approaches may be highly inaccurate: they ignore both inherent randomness and the interdependencies between all patients in the system.

 Project Scope

 On the demand side of the problem, we will be focusing on patient flow metrics: wait times, service times, number of patients waiting, and total number of patients treated.
 On the supply side, the variables of interest are the number of funded beds and cut-off times at the respective nursing units.
+In the interests of balancing model complexity with time constraints, we will not consider all possible patient flow pathways.

 In-scope

-Identify a small number of alternative LOS cutoff periods for 4E, 6E, 6W, 7E in the new building along with associated patient flow metrics for each.

 2 sources of in-flow: ED admits and direct admits (and IPS for 6E/W)

 2 possible out-flows: transfer to other units (i.e., not for 4E, 6E, 6W, 7E) or discharge from hospital

-Description of model assumptions, and limitations

-Summary of input data for the model

-DES model used for this evaluation.

 Out-of-Scope

-Modelling within-ED time
+Modelling time that patients spend within the ED

 Transfers within 4E, 6E, 6W, and 7E